Vera Bradley: Overseas Production Expansion

-Counterfeiting and design piracy

-Despite licensing to many different purveyors, due to the popularity of the designs, the company has had issues with other companies manufacturing replica goods.
-In 2005, Vera Bradley brought a suit against Target (which was later settled out of court) for using designs resembling their copyrighted ones on various articles of clothing.
-In 2018, Amazon and Vera Bradley jointly filed suits against sellers who were importing and selling bags on Amazon that were verified as being counterfeit.
+Merchandise

+The most popular piece of Vera Bradley merchandise is the Vera Bradley Original Tote Bag.
+Other popular styles include the Vera Bradley Original Zip Hipster, Foxbury Crossbody, Lorman Sling Backpack, Large Bancroft Backpack, Small Banbury Backpack, Large Original Duffel Bag, Lunch Cooler, and various styles of pouch sets.
+Vera Bradley offers bright colors, patterns, solid colors, quilted items, and the paisleys that have been a consistent pattern with Vera Bradley since the company's creation.

 Vera Bradley Foundation for Breast Cancer

-Mary Sloan, longtime friend to Baekgaard and Miller and one of the company's first sales representatives, died in the early 1990s from breast cancer; both her mother and grandmother had died from the disease as well.
-In 1993, Baekgaard and Miller initiated contributions to assist in funding research for a cure for breast cancer with a portion of Vera Bradley profits.
-The Vera Bradley Foundation for Breast Cancer was created in 1998 and sponsors the annual Vera Bradley Foundation for Breast Cancer Classic, which is a multiple-day fundraising event with yoga, golf, and tennis or pickleball (which replaced tennis in 2019), finally concluding with a dinner.
+Mary Sloan, longtime friend to Baekgaard and Miller and one of the company's first sales representatives, died in the early 1990s from breast cancer; Sloan's mother and grandmother died from the disease as well.
+In 1993, Baekgaard and Miller initiated contributions to assist in funding research for a cure for breast cancer with a portion of Vera Bradley's profits.
+The Vera Bradley Foundation for Breast Cancer was created in 1998 and sponsors the annual Vera Bradley Foundation for Breast Cancer Classic, which is a multiple-day fundraising event with yoga, golf, and pickleball (which replaced tennis in 2019), concluding with a dinner.
 As of 2015, it was the largest amateur women's golf and tennis charity tournament in the country.
 The public and corporate sponsors are invited to volunteer and donate.
 The company also produces special Breast Cancer Awareness fabric patterns that have the color pink as a main component.
 Funds collected from the activities and donations go to the Vera Bradley Foundation Center for Breast Cancer Research at the Indiana University School of Medicine in Indianapolis, Indiana.
 Posts from the cancer researchers and Vera Bradley on Facebook, Instagram and the company's blog were used to help recruit patients for clinical trials.
 Research information is published on the website of the Melvin and Bren Simon Cancer Center at Indiana University for scientists to be able to collaborate toward a cure.

+Corporate Restructuring and Retail Transition (2025–2026).

+In January 2025, Vera Bradley implemented a restructuring strategy named Project Sunshine, intended to reduce annual operational costs by approximately $20 million.
+As part of this initiative, the company reduced its full-line retail store count by over 43 percent between 2023 and 2026, which included closing 12 full-line locations and one outlet store during fiscal year 2026.
+To transition away from underperforming traditional shopping malls, the company increased its factory outlet storefronts to 86 locations, expanded its e-commerce infrastructure, and established a wholesale distribution partnership with Nordstrom.
+The turnaround plan also involved a corporate focus on the company's traditional product lines, specifically its signature quilted cotton patterned bags and travel accessories.